-Section 15 (Highway purpose; report) prohibits commissioners of state agencies from including in a biennial budget any expenditures from the trunk highway fund or the highway user tax distribution fund for a nonhighway purpose or for any purpose prohibited by section 24.
-The commissioner of management and budget and the attorney general must examine proposed appropriations from the highway user tax distribution fund (HUTF) or the trunk highway fund and determine if any of the proposed appropriations are for a nonhighway purpose and report to the legislature on their findings.
+Section 15 (Highway purpose; report) says that in order to ensure compliance with the state constitution, commissioners of state agencies must not include in a biennial budget any expenditures from the trunk highway fund or the highway user tax distribution fund for a nonhighway purpose or for any purpose prohibited by section 24.
+The commissioner of management and budget and the attorney general must examine proposed appropriations from the highway user tax distribution fund (HUTF) or the trunk highway fund and determine if any of the proposed appropriations are for a nonhighway purpose.
+The commissioner and attorney general must submit a report on their findings no later than 45 days after the submission of the governor's biennial budget to the legislature.
 This section is from S.F.
 738 (Duckworth).